-The Respondent has a commitment under a long-term maintenance program that currently covers 47% of the Respondent's fleet of locomotives.
+The Respondent has a commitment under a long-term maintenance program that currently covers 46% of CSXT's fleet of locomotives.
 The agreement is based on the maintenance cycle for each locomotive.
 Under the Respondent's current obligations, the agreement will expire no earlier than 2028 and may last until 2031 depending upon when certain locomotives are placed in service.
 The costs expected to be incurred throughout the duration of the agreement fluctuate as locomotives are placed into, or removed from, service or as required maintenance schedules are revised.
-The decrease in costs shown below is a direct result of retiring and storing locomotives in 2009.
+The table below includes both active and inactive locomotives covered under this agreement.
+The increase in costs is due to more active locomotives in response to higher volume levels in 2010.